canonical/pgbouncer-k8s-operator/CONTRIBUTING.md

 tox                        # runs 'fmt', 'lint', and 'unit' environments
 ```

+Integration tests for individual functionality can be found in tox.ini

 ## Build charm

 Build the charm in this git repository using: